dosbox-staging/dosbox-staging.github.io/content/downloads/devel/index.md

 ## Installation notes

 Testing new features might require manual reset of the configuration file.
-DOSBox&nbsp;Staging builds use a configuration file named `dosbox-staging.conf` located in:
+DOSBox Staging builds use a configuration file named `dosbox-staging.conf` located in:

 <table>